soggyinkgames/blog/content/blog/unity-terrain/index.md

 description: This is a 3D model of the terrain in Geirangerfjord area in Norway.
 ---

-I built this terrain using Unity and Photoshop.
+I built the terrain below using Unity and Photoshop.
 It is a accurate model of the land using height maps and the new Terrauin Builder Tool in UniUnity

 ![Cactus](./Geirangerfjorden.jpg)